weiserlab/ambuj/cs4222_chatgpt.md

 * Why do we need seperate operating system for small IoT and embedded devices?
 * What are examples of IoT operating system?

+## Lecture 3

+* What are attenuation and gain?
+What are common units to represent them for wireless signals?
+* How do you calculate attenuation in dB?
+* Why is loss of 3 dB strength in wireless signals important?
+* Can you add two decibel terms together?
+* How do you represent signal strength in milliwatts (in logarithmic scale)?
+* What are actuators? and can you list ten commonly used actuators on IoT devices?
+* How does LED work? how are RGB leds different from normal LEDs?

 ## POLICY REGARDING USING AI TOOLS